-Blue Ridge Pain & Spine Associates Makes Research a Priority
+Blue Ridge Pain Management Associates Makes Research a Priority

-Blue Ridge Pain & Spine Associates seeks to provide cutting edge pain therapies for our patients throughout SW Virginia.
+Blue Ridge Pain Management Associates seeks to provide cutting edge pain therapies for our patients throughout SW Virginia.
 We have partnered with regional, national and international organizations.
 Below is a sample of our research publications.

 Chapter 14 Pain in the Battlefield Injured.
 In: Handbook of Pain and Palliative Care/ edited by Rhonda J Moore.
 Springer publishing 2012, 195-213.